ccao-data/data-architecture/dbt/models/pinval/columns.md

   explain why it's ineligible.
 This value primarily exists to allow us to test for unexpected conditions in our data integrity tests, and should never be present in the data in practice
+- `'missing_card'`: The PIN does not have any cards.
+This usually indicates an error in the underlying source data that causes the model to ignore the parcel for valuation purposes.
 - `NULL`: The PIN is eligible for a PINVAL report.
 This should only ever be the case when `is_report_eligible` is `TRUE`, and our data integrity tests check to make sure this is true